When Can I Start Taking My Puppy On Longer Hikes Or Adventures?

 Routine Check-ups

 Regular veterinary check-ups are important for your puppy's overall health and well-being.
-Schedule routine appointments to ensure your puppy is up to date on vaccinations, deworming, and parasite prevention.
+Schedule routine appointments to ensure your puppy is up to date on vaccinations, , and parasite .
 Your veterinarian can assess your puppy's physical condition and provide guidance on their readiness for longer hikes or adventures.
 Discuss any concerns or questions you have regarding your puppy's health and activity level.

 Identification and Vaccination